jillesvangurp/localstream-stack/README.md

     mvn clean install

 This will compile the java code and download some dependencies into target/lib that are needed to run the jruby sample app.
+The pom.xml file has some configuration for this.

 ## Setting up jruby

 There are many ways to install jruby.
-Assuming you want a sensible setup, using rbenv is a pretty good idea.
+Assuming you want a sensible setup for development, using rbenv is a pretty good idea.
 This allows you to switch between different ruby installations and give each their own place to dump their gems.

 This assumes you have already set up homebrew.
 If not, RTFM: http://mxcl.github.com/homebrew/